ALNORI/ALNORI/README.md

 > You can also use any of the plugins above to generate libraries as well.

-Libraries are shareable across libraries and applications.
-They can be imported from `@controls2/mylib`.
+Libraries are sharable across libraries and applications.
+They can be imported from `@nx-workspace/mylib`.

 ## Development server